yamchips/issue-tracker/Learning-notes.md

 Use Flex to rearrange the layout of NavBar component.

+### Add a drop down menu

+When a user logs in, we show a drop down menu.
+Here, we use DropDownMenu, Avatar component in Radix UI theme.

 ## Further work

 1. Update the status of an issue in edit issue page